 Get agreements in writing.
 Bartering is still business as usual.
 Misunderstandings and disagreements occur, so put your agreement in writing.
-Spell out what'll be provided and received, timetables, quality standards and clearly establish your company's expectations.
+Spell out what will be provided and received, timetables, quality standards and clearly establish your company's expectations.

 Keep your standards high.
 Don't barter with any company with whom you would not otherwise establish a business relationship.
-Convenience and cash flow concerns are important, but if the other party doesn't perform to your satisfaction, barter is a bad deal.
+Convenience and cash flow concerns are important, but if the other party doesn't perform to your satisfaction, barter can be a bad deal.

 Set deadlines and stay on track.
 Say you barter services with another firm.
-Okay, don't complete your end of the bargain if the other party has only provided 25% of deliverables.
+You shouldn’t complete your end of the barter if the other party has only provided 25% of deliverables.
 You'll have limited recourse if the other party doesn't perform, so keep things "even" as you move through the transaction.